 Copenhagen, Denmark, is a great destination for a New Year's trip.
 At midnight on December 31, a gigantic crowd meets at the town square of Amalienborg, which is the Royal Palace in the center of Copenhagen.
-There, you can join in on one of the city's biggest New Year's parties and can check out the Royal Guard Parade in their dressy red gala uniforms.
-If indoor fun is more what you had planned, there are New Year's buffets, bars and nightclub special events, and fireworks celebrations.
+There, you can join in on one of the city's biggest New Year's parties and can check out the Royal Guard Parade in their dress red gala uniforms.
+If indoor fun is more what you had planned, there are New Year's buffets, bars, and nightclub special events, and fireworks celebrations.

 Get ready for bonfires and parties if you take a trip to Reykjavik, Iceland, for New Year's Eve.
 Iceland's capital sure knows how to celebrate the holiday for this time of year's long, dark nights.
 Take in the northern lights before the fireworks obscure the natural light show.
 Also, do not miss out on the televised New Year's Comedy Show, an annual tradition and satirical take on the year's events.